konfidoo/kfd-wordpress/docs/developer.md

 Build & packaging

-This section describes the recommended commands to build the plugin, package it into a ZIP and verify the produced archive contains the PHP sources (especially `src/init.php`).
+This section describes the recommended commands to build the plugin and prepare the `plugin/build/package` folder that is used by CI.
 Run these commands from the repository root or the `plugin/` directory as noted.

 1) Change into the plugin directory and install dependencies (only the first time or when dependencies change):